nrzaman/take-home-assessment-2025/README.md

 #### GitHub
 1. Generate an `ssh-key` for GitHub if you have not done so already by following the steps outlined in [this linked document](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-2. Open a Terminal window and clone this repository (SSH recommended in order to use the `ssh-key`, using `git clone`).
+2. Open a Terminal window, navigate to your GitHub workspace directory (if applicable), and clone this repository (SSH recommended in order to use the `ssh-key`, using `git clone`).

 #### Installers

 1. Install [Homebrew](https://brew.sh/).
 This will allow you to use the command `brew install` in the Terminal to be able to install most libraries.

 #### Python
-1. Open a Terminal and navigate to the parent directory of where you cloned the repository.
+1. Open a Terminal and navigate to the parent directory of where you cloned the repository (most likely named `take-home-assessment-2025`).
 2. Install `python3` by using the command `brew install python`.
 You may also follow the steps documents at [this link](https://docs.python.org/3/using/mac.html).
-3. Confirm python installation by typing `python --version`.
+3. Confirm Python installation by typing `python --version`.
-4. Once confirmed, a python virtual environment needs to be installed.
+4. Once confirmed, a Python virtual environment needs to be installed.
 Run `python3 -m venv .venv`.
 5. Activate the virtual environment by running `source .venv/bin/activate`.
 6. Run `pip3 install -r requirements.txt`.
 This will install all required Python libraries to run and test the application.
 - Note: If installing `psycopg2` results in errors, try running `pip3 install psycopg2-binary` on its own.